News articles featuring Southland Locator Beacons

 His contribution to the process in rescuing people has been recognised with a police award, Volunteer of the Year, and a plaque presented by National Rescue Co-ordination Centre.

-RESCUE FIX: Southland Locator Beacon Trust chairman John Munro with one of the new rescue beacons.
+Southland Locator Beacon chairman John Munro with a new rescue beacon

 These beacons can save your life